Wells Fargo: A cautionary tale

 One final chart, below.
 Remember we mentioned that Wells Fargo investor relations was managing the communications tactics during the crisis?
 As a result, they wanted to help investors track a key metric, which they called sales suppression.
 Some might call it sales declines, or lost sales.
 Whatever.

 New bank account openings declined by about 40% at the peak of the crisis.
 And once sales bottomed out, they began to recover -- gradually.
 Six months after the news first broke, sales were down 23% from the same month the prior year.
 Just like Buzz and Reputation, the sales suppression bottomed out, rebounded, and then gradually recovered.
 Check it out.
-This is what a true business crisis looks like:
+This is what a true business shock looks like:

-Reputation Shock: Significant shift in perceptions about a company or its products
+Reputation: A significant shift in perceptions about a company or its products

 End in sight?

 More recently, Consumer Financial Protection Bureau Director Rohit Chopra said dealing with "too big to fail" repeat offenders ranked as one of his top supervisory priorities.
-Wells Fargo would sit at the top of a very short list of large banks meeting his criteria.
+Wells Fargo would sit at the top of a very short list of large recidivist banks meeting his criteria.
 Wells Fargo's business impacts cannot be resolved fully, though, until punitive sanctions imposed by now-U.S. Treasury Secretary Janet Yellen have been lifted.